theprocessguru/CBA/MYT_AUTOMATION_CUSTOM_FIELDS_SETUP.md

 ---

-## TAGS TO CREATE IN GHL
+## TAGS TO CREATE IN MYT AUTOMATION

-In addition to custom fields, create these tags in GoHighLevel for easy segmentation:
+In addition to custom fields, create these tags in MyT Automation for easy segmentation:

 ### Membership Tags
 - `CBA_Member`